b97tsk/resume/README.md

 $ resume stream | mpv -
 ```

+For a list of command-line flags, type `resume --help`.

-# Configure File
+# Config File

 By default, a file named `resume.yaml` is read when the program starts, if it exists.
-You can specify the path of this configure file by using command line flag `-f`.
+You can specify the path of this config file by using command-line flag `-f`.

-A configure file is an YAML document that can specify following options:
+A config file is an YAML document that can specify following options:

 - `alloc` alloc disk space before the first write.
 - `autoremove` auto remove .resume file after successfully verified.